Welcome to the

 Only wildlife management can mitigate the changes man has wrought and deal with these problems.
 The Veterinary Association for Wildlife Management (VAWM) exists to promote it, with good practice.
 As veterinary surgeons, our first priority is animal welfare.
 We use the latest research and veterinary science as the basis of what we recommend for effective and humane wildlife management.

-The Veterinary Association for Wildlife Management is a membership organization for veterinary surgeons in the UK with an interest in wildlife management.
+The Veterinary Association for Wildlife Management is a membership organization for veterinary surgeons in the UK and Ireland with an interest in wildlife management.
 Its members include practitioners, academics, and vets in industry.